talkingkotlin/website/_posts/2017-01-26-extensions-with-jake-wharton.md

       link: https://devoxx.us/
 ---

+We chatted for over an hour with Jake, but to keep inline with the duration, some parts were trimmed.
+But I have asked Jake to come back on the show at some point cause it definitely is great chatting with him and lots of interesting things to cover!
-*Note*: Apologies for my voice.
-Unfortunately a cold got the best of me...
+Also, apologies for my voice.
+Unfortunately a cold got the best of me.
+It won't happen again!

+Well, that's the plan anyways.